EcoCommons-Australia/community-modelling/README.md

 **2. Staged data entry**

 Implementation of the data entry steps in the prototype workflow is based on the idea of staged data entry.
 That is, users are asked to step through a sequence of uploading each data component.

+This approach is appropriate because of ordered chains of dependencies.
+For example, a basic requirement is that site/sample labels associated with geographical coordinates match those used in the community ("biological") data table.
 Feedback on errors encountered at each step is provided and progress to the next step is only possible when data quality checks have been passed for the current step.

 **3. Intercept data format errors**